 If you are currently receiving Universal Credit on the requirement that you look for a job, you should contact your work coach by phone or through the online journal ASAP.
 They understand that looking for a job, attending an interview at the jobcentre is hard - if not, impossible - due to the coronavirus and they’ll work with you to find a solution.

 You can find more information on Universal Credit, check if you qualify and apply by visiting gov.uk/universal-credit.
 Next to the specific coronavirus related help made available, it’s key to check if there are other benefits or help you could qualify for.

-If your employer does intend to access the Coronavirus Job Support Scheme, they will discuss with you directly with at least 7 days notice before putting you onto the scheme.
-The government has said that they intend to have the scheme run for 6 months from November 1st 2020 until 31st April 2021.
+If your employer does intend to access the Coronavirus Furlough Scheme or the Job Support Scheme, they will discuss with you directly with at least 7 days notice before putting you onto the scheme.

 Another of the measures that has been taken is to lower the minimum income floor for Universal Credit from 6 April 2020.
 This means that the self-employed are more likely to be able to access these and other benefits.
 The Employment Support Allowance - a benefit for those who are off work due to the coronavirus - has now been made easier for freelancers and self-employed people to access.
 It is an allowance you can access instead of Statutory Sick Pay.
 Unfortunately, it’s £20 less a week than SSP at £73 per week.